Halloween Isn’t All About Trick-or-Treating

 Celebrate in the Courtyard

 About 90% of all Halloween parties you've attended in the past have taken place in the middle of someone's living room, with the furniture pushed to the edges and streamers hanging from the ceiling fans.
-Avoid rearranging your entire house this year by shifting the celebrations into your courtyard.
+Avoid rearranging your entire house this year by shifting the Halloween celebrations outdoors into your courtyard.
 Utilize the outdoor energy, and decorate with sparse, simplistic baubles to add some warmth to the communal space.
 Things like carved pumpkins, fairy lights, and tea candles can give you just the right kind of vibe.

 Host a Zombie's Lunch

 If you and your friends have to schedule your get-togethers two months in advance just to accommodate everyone's schedule, then maybe a quick midday meal is the best way to celebrate the spooky season.
-Instead of putting together a giant rager, whip up a zombie's lunch by layering deli meats overtop of a plastic skull, and serving your favorite finger foods on the side.
+Instead of putting together a giant rager, whip up a zombie's lunch by layering deli meats overtop of a plastic skull, and serving your favorite Halloween-themed finger foods on the side.
 This is the no-pressure party you and your busy friends are looking for.

 Traditional Trick-or-Treat Bash